 - Unified modeling language diagrams

-With these types of interview questions, the recruiter is trying to understand how you implement your various skills like communication, negotiation, problem-solving, decision making, influencing, and collaboration skills.
+With these types of interview questions, the recruiter is trying to understand how you implement your various skills such as communication, negotiation, problem-solving, decision-making, influencing, and collaboration.

-Dealing with difficult stakeholders is a crucial responsibility for any Business Analyst.
-You can use the STAR method to explain the situation you are dealing with, what your tasks or roles are in the case.
-Outline the action you’ll take to resolve the problem.
-Finally, describe the outcome & learnings of your actions.
+You can use the STAR method to explain the situation that you are dealing with and what your tasks or roles are in the case.
+Outline the action you will take to resolve the problem.
+Finally, describe the outcome and learnings of your actions.

 Name different tools and explain how they have helped you ease your work by mentioning their features.
 You can refer to the tools and software section for more information.